CBIIT/bento-docs/source/installation/bento-quick-start.md

 3. Open the `.env` file using a text editor of your choice.
     * Set the following variables: `FRONTEND_REPO`, `BACKEND_REPO`, `MODEL_REPO` to the URLS of your forked repos for the front end, back end and data model respectively.
     * Set the variable BUILD_MODE to `dev`.
-Note: see "Installing Bento on you Local Machine" for a discussion on the three modes for Bento local environment.
+Note: see [Installing Bento on you Local Machine](installing-bento-on-your-local-machine.html) for a discussion on the three modes for Bento local environment.
     * Save and exit the `.env` file.